-The Company is party to an employment contract with Danette Schwab effective August 1, 2021, which contract superseded an independent contractor agreement effective March 16, 2021 and previously an independent contract agreement effective March 16, 2020.
-Pursuant to the employment contract, Ms. Schwab provides the services of Vice President of Exploration of the Company in consideration for a salary of \$12,500 per month.
+The Company is party to an employment contract with Danette Schwab effective August 1, 2021, pursuant to which Ms. Schwab provided the services of Vice President of Exploration of the Company in consideration for a salary of \$12,500 per month.
+The employment contract was amended on May 1, 2022 to increase the monthly salary to \$13,750 and further amended on March 1, 2023 to increase the monthly salary to \$14,437.50.
 The employment contract has an initial term of one year, subject to renewal as mutually agreed, and may be terminated by either party upon 30-days' written notice or at any time upon failure of the other party to comply with the provisions of the agreement.
 Upon a change of control, as defined in the employment contract, Ms. Schwab may elect to terminate the contract and shall then be paid an amount equal to her monthly salary for 24 months.
-Upon a change of control and assuming the triggering event took place on the last business day of the Company's most recently completed financial year, the estimated payment to Ms. Schwab would be \$300,000.
+Upon a change of control and assuming the triggering event took place on the last business day of the Company's most recently completed financial year, the estimated payment to Ms. Schwab would be \$346,500.